FLEX No Live Zoom 2025/2026 Class 11

 May 22nd, 2026

-- Economy of Energy: Our primary focus will be the study of the conservation of energy principle through various observations, experiments, and discussions.
+Our primary focus will be the study of the conservation of energy principle through various observations, experiments, and discussions.
 A study of the physical laws of energy will lead us to understand that although technically energy cannot be destroyed, in its transformations into light, heat or force, which allow us to perform work, our efficiency is never 100%.
-We will look at the various forms of energy, including kinetic, potential, thermal, etch.
+We will look at the various forms of energy, including kinetic, potential, thermal, etc. The students will exercise their ability for mathematical thinking in work with topics such as energy potential difference.
 Through our study of energy, we will also look at renewable and non-renewable energy sources and the properties of electricity.
-The students will exercise their ability for mathematical thinking in work with topics such as energy potential difference.
+Economical and political considerations regarding energy consumption and production will also be explored.

 - Introduction to Molecular Chemistry – atoms, protons, neutrons, electrons, and valence electrons / chemical bonds (covalent, ionic, hydrogen)